100-ball cricket: Reactions

-Some experts have stated that proposals for the new format outlined by the ECB are nothing more than a further step towards "fast-food cricket", whereas others are appreciating it as a brilliant innovation.
+English journalist George Dobell wrote in 2018 that proposals for the new format outlined by the ECB were nothing more than a further step towards "fast-food cricket", whereas others support the proposals.

 England's then Test captain, Joe Root, welcomed the ECB's plans for its new-team format in 2020.
 According to Root, it will attract a completely new audience.
 ODI and T20 captain, Eoin Morgan, had a similar opinion about this format.
 Former T20 captain Stuart Broad said he was hugely optimistic about the new format.
-Michael Vaughan also echoed with Broad and stated that it will be a more appealing concept to broadcasters.
-Michael Atherton shared that a T20 match was to be completed in a 3-hour window and this can be achieved with the proposed format.
+Michael Vaughan also echoed Broad and stated that it will be a more appealing concept to broadcasters.
+Michael Atherton shared that a T20 match was originally to be completed in a 3-hour window and this can be achieved with the proposed format.

 New Zealand all-rounder Jimmy Neesham was bemused on this move, asking why the England and Wales Cricket Board is trying something different when the current format is already so successful.
 Current limited overs specialists Dawid Malan and Mark Wood shared that in spite of the new format, T20s will still remain as the preference.

-Former MCC chief Keith Bradshaw called the 100-ball tournament an innovation for innovation's sake, reasoning that the main reason behind this thought process is that the ECB couldn't exploit the T20 boom.
+Former MCC chief Keith Bradshaw called the 100-ball tournament an innovation for innovation's sake, reasoning that the main reason behind this thought process is that the ECB could not exploit the T20 boom.
 The England and Wales Professional Cricketers' Association shared that, overall, players were open to this new idea.

 Meanwhile, Cricket Australia has no plans to tinker with its existing Big Bash League.
 It also shared a concern that the introduction of shorter formats is further ignoring Test cricket.

-Olympic consideration

-A bid for the sport’s inclusion at Los Angeles 2028 has received backing from the International Cricket Council (ICC) but a decision has yet to be made about which format of the game to propose.
-Mahela Jayawardene sits on the ICC’s own Cricket Committee, which is considering the format to be proposed and is also coach of the Southern Brave franchise men's team in The Hundred - a new short form of the game.

-"We will have to wait and see once the tournament has kicked off, the enthusiasm for it and how people embrace it," Jayawardene told the Daily Mail.

-"T20 was discussed as a format, T10 is an option, so why not the Hundred?

-"If it goes well, the time is compact and you get to finish in two and a half hours - it would be brilliant."

-Any choice of format would have to be approved by the IOC and fall under the aegis of the recognized International Federation, in this case the ICC.